 If your cat does not like traveling, it is best to let her stay at home.
 This depends a lot on your situation.

 However, if it is necessary for you to take your cat with you, the first thing you should do is consult the vet on how to calm down a cat in the car.
 If you know that your cat has mild anxiety, a light dose of a natural sedative can help make your trip easier.

 There are different alternatives and it is up to you to decide which option is the best for your cat.

 Remember to place some familiar items in the car while traveling so as to make the journey comfortable for your companion.
 You can put a blanket with your scent and some of her favorite toys.

 Talk to her in a calm voice and let her smell you by placing your hand in the carrier.
 Be around the cat during the first trip and if you notice any change in the behavior or health, you need to contact the vet immediately.

-Do not use herbs or any medication without consulting the vet.
+Do not use herbs or any cat sedative for travel without making a veterinary appointment.